 Medical, legal, and regulatory (MLR) review is critical to your business operations.
 A well-oiled MLR machine is essential for getting content to market quickly to support key initiatives like commercializing your latest product or launching a new campaign.

 Depending on the size of your organization, you may have entire teams and/or full-time employees solely dedicated to MLR review, participating in the process weekly or even daily.
-The average life science organization reviews about 2,000 pieces of advertising, promotional, or branded content annually–making MLR review a huge time and resource expense before taking the cost of storage or supplies like paper into consideration.
-In short, the MLR review process is a big deal for your life science organization.
+The average life science organization reviews about 2,000 pieces of advertising, promotional, or branded content annually–making MLR review a huge time and resource expense before taking the cost of storage or supplies into consideration.
+In short, the MLR review process is a big deal for your organization.

 Despite the criticality and cost associated with MLR review, many life science organizations struggle to devise a process that is efficient, effective, and collaborative.
 But, it doesn’t have to be this way.

 To help you optimize your MLR review process in both the short- and long-term, we developed an eBook containing a comprehensive collection of collaboration and process best practices.
 Here are a few excerpts from the eBook, focused on process best practices.
 Get access to the full eBook and bonus content by filling out the form below.

 Provide consistent, formalized training for new employees

 Whenever a new hire joins your MLR team, set them up for success by training them on your company’s process, SOPs, team roles and responsibilities, and any systems you use.
 Be consistent in your training so that all employees have a common basis of understanding.
 In addition, offer an optional annual refresher on your process to all team members to maintain a consistent process.